Structure in the speed of sound: from neutron stars to heavy-ion collisions: Introduction

 Because heavy-ion collisions are performed with ordinary heavy nuclei, the initial conditions involve only protons and neutrons and one can write $Y_{Q,\rm{QCD}}=n_p/(n_p+n_n)$, where $n_p$ and $n_n$ are proton and neutron density, respectively.
 Similarly, the same approximate formula holds for neutron stars as long as one does not include hyperons and/or deconfined quarks within the star.

 Lighter nuclei tend to be closer to symmetric nuclear matter (SNM) for which $Y_{Q,\rm{QCD}}^{\txt{const}}\approx 0.5$, while heavier nuclei must be more neutron-rich for stability such that, e.g., uranium ($A=238$) is characterized by $Y_{Q,\rm{QCD}}^{\txt{const}}\approx 0.38$.
-On the other hand, most theoretical calculations find $Y_{Q,\rm{QCD}}^{\txt{\txt{NS}}}\lesssim 0.1$ for neutron stars~\cite{Gao:2017mnl}, and the neutron star matter is referred to as asymmetric nuclear matter (ANM).
-We stress here that while the number of positively charged particles (e.g., protons) in neutron stars is not zero, it is exactly balanced by negatively charged particles (e.g., electrons) such that $n_Q = n_p + n_e = 0$, where $n_e<0$ is the electron density and we assume neutron, proton, and electron degrees of freedom, also known as {\textit{npe}} matter.
+On the other hand, most theoretical calculations find $Y_{Q,\rm{QCD}}^{\txt{\txt{NS}}}\lesssim 0.1$ for neutron-star cores~\cite{Gao:2017mnl}, and the neutron-star matter is referred to as asymmetric nuclear matter (ANM).
+We stress here that while the number of positively charged particles (e.g., protons) in neutron stars is not zero, it is exactly balanced by negatively charged particles; for example, assuming neutron, proton, and electron degrees of freedom (also known as {\textit{npe}} matter), one has $n_Q = n_p + n_e = 0$, where $n_e<0$ is the electron charge density.
 Further differences between symmetric and asymmetric matter arise from strange degrees of freedom, but we leave the study of strangeness-related effects for a future work.

 The energy per baryon for ANM can be written as~\cite{Bombaci:1991zz}

 where $E$ is the energy, $N_B$ is the baryon number, $E_{\txt{\txt{sym}}}$ is known as the symmetry energy, and